dpant/machine_leanring_in_gcp/Course5_Recommendation_Systems/README.md

 # Recommendation systems

 **Content based:** you define tags and attach tags with all your contents/items.
-Later you match user to the most frequently used item in "tag/category"  which he likes.
-You need metadata(tags etc) about your item.
-The main task here is to assign proper tags to the content and users.
+Later you match user to the most frequently used item in "tag/category"  which he liked (in past).
+Notice we don't rely on other users interactions to recommend things to the user.
+It's just user interactions.
+You will need metadata(tags etc) about your item.
+The main task here is to assign proper tags to the content and users and match them.
+Also most of your data/metadata/tags on items is curated by experts not by users interaction with the product (This is the major difference from colloborative filtering)

 **Colloborative filtering**
 you learn about item and user similarlity with the ratings data (watched,commented,star ratings).